 There’s no secret formula for how to make a living in the music business, and some of the advice in this post flies in the face of conventional wisdom.
 Like, “be worth someone’s time, give up a percentage of your publishing.”
 Yes, I’m telling you to go out there and give up a percentage of your rights.
 You do want people to help you make money right?
 Make it interesting for them.
 Read more

 Here are the 10 best-selling albums in November: See all 10…

 The talented designers in our Design Studio created twelve original works of art (one for each month) that feature some of our favorite songs.
 Each month we will post a new design, in six common desktop sizes, so you can use them as your desktop wallpaper.
-May’s wallpaper features “Love Is like a Butterfly” by Dolly Parton.
+December’s wallpaper features “Pantomime Horse” by The London Suede.
 Click here to get yours!

 The great drummer Art Blakey once said, “If you’re not appearing, you’re disappearing.”
 That’s the bottom line.
 The way the music business is structured, the live end is all-important to most artists.
 The talent buyers at venues are in the business of booking talent.
 Ideally, artists go through dedicated booking agents.
 That is the goal then, to ultimately attract a booking agent to represent you.
 Read more.

 Equalization is one of the most powerful tools an audio engineer can get their hands on.
 Unfortunately, some beginners and home studio users habitually reach for it without understanding what it can do to a mix.
 To avoid a gain staging dilemma, apply subtractive equalization to your mix.
 Instead of boosting your favorite signals, try limiting yourself to cutting.
 We can call this concept “carving.”
 Read more.